Rating transitions forecasting: a filtering approach

-The results looks similar than in the discrete-time approach.
+The results looks almost similar in both approaches.
 The dynamics of predicted ratios follow the trend of realized ratios.
 The forecasts also evolve when noteworthy crisis occurs.
+We notice that transitions are more correlated during specific periods like crisis.
+Four crisis periods can be identified: a first small one around 2002, a moderated one in 2016 and two significant in 2008 and 2020.
+These latter are clearly identified as the subprime crisis and the health crisis caused by the Covid 19.
+The two others, moderated, would be respectively the consequences of the dot-com bubble in 2000 and the China stock market crash in June, 2015.
+During these periods the downgrades probabilities increase.\\

-The continuous version presents three main advantages: \begin{itemize} \item The effect of delay (or lag effect) is less significant than in the discrete-time framework.
+Both models are able to detect the evolution of the economic cycle from observations of rating migrations.
+The forecasts are adapted to the inferred economic state.
+During crisis periods, the models are able to predict adapted and higher downgrade probabilities. \\ \\ We can underline three advantages of the continuous-time version compared to the discrete-time one. \begin{itemize} \item The effect of delay (or lag effect) is less significant than in the discrete-time framework.
 By spreading simultaneous jumps in small time intervals, we make last information used for filtering fresher than it actually is.
-This fictive operation, however, improves the predictions. \item The calibration algorithm in the discrete-time filtering approach is an expected maximisation algorithm (EM) which turns out to be a lot affected by the famous "curse of the dimensionality" which affects the quality of the calibration.
-The absence of simultaneous jumps, assumed in the continuous version, considerably reduces the dimension of the parameters space and therefore improves the calibration.
-Note that the continuous version remains the most computationally intensive since the number of time steps to consider increases a lot when jumps are spread.
+This fictive operation, however, improves the predictions.